Sam-T-G/Vitalis/docs/guidelines/coding-standards.md

 - **Linting**: Automated tools will flag emoji usage in code
 - **Documentation**: All documentation must follow this standard
 - **Templates**: All project templates will exclude emojis
+- **AI Assistants**: All Cursor workflows and AI interactions must be emoji-free
+- **Terminal Commands**: All command output and responses must be professional

 #### Exceptions